Paleogenomics/Chrom-Compare/README.txt

 divergence reported this way can be stated as how far back the TMRCA of the second and third sequence is as a percentage of how far back the TMRCA of the second and first sequence is.

+The format of the output is is a space-delimited table with the following columns:
+1. Divergence bin (<= this percent divergence)
+2. Number of regions in the bin
+3. Fraction of all regions in this bin
+4. Cummulative fraction of all regions in the and lower bins

 *** quad-aln-report ***
 This program is similar in concept to tri-aln-report.
 However, it does